10XGenomics/vartrix/README.md

 `--fasta (-f)`: A FASTA file for the reference genome used in the BAM.
 Must have a index file.

 `--cell-barcodes (-c)`: A cell barcodes file as produced by Cell Ranger that defines which barcodes were called as cells.
 One barcode per line.
 In Cell Ranger runs, this can be found in the sub-folder `outs/filtered_gene_bc_matrices_mex/${refGenome}/barcodes.tsv` where `${refGenome}` is the name of the reference genome used in your Cell Ranger run.
 This file can be used as column labels for the output matrix.
-REQUIRED.

 `--out-matrix (-o)`: The path to write a Market Matrix format matrix out to.
-This is the same sparse matrix format used by Cell Ranger, and can be loaded into external tools like Seraut.
-REQUIRED.
+This is the same sparse matrix format used by Cell Ranger, and can be loaded into external tools like Seurat.

 ### Options

 `--out-variants`: The path to write a neat formatting of the variants to for loading into external tools.
 This file represents the row labels for `--out-matrix` in the format of `$chromosome_$pos`.

-`--padding`: The amount of padding around the variant to use when constructing the reference and alternative haplotype for alignment.
+`--padding`: The amount of padding in base pairs around the variant to use when constructing the reference and alternative haplotype for alignment.
 This should be no shorter than your read length.
-DEFAULT: 100bp.
+DEFAULT: `100`.

 `--scoring-method (-s)`: The scoring method to be used in the output matrix.
 In the default `consensus` mode, the matrix will have a `1` if all reads at the position support the ref allele, a `2` if one or more reads support the alt allele, and a `3` if one or more reads support both the alt and the ref allele.
 In the `alt_frac` mode, the output matrix will have the fraction of alternate allele reads seen at this position.
 In the `coverage` mode, two matrices are produced.
 The matrix sent to `--out-matrix` is the number of alt reads seen, and the matrix sent to `--ref-matrix` is the number of ref reads seen.
-DEFAULT: consensus.
+DEFAULT: `consensus`.

 `--ref-matrix`: If `--scoring-method` is set to `coverage`, this must also be set.
 This is the path that the reference coverage matrix will be written to.

 `--threads`: The number of parallel threads to use.

 `--log-level`: One of `info`, `error` or `debug`.
 Increasing levels of logging. `Debug` mode is extremely verbose and will report on the fate of every single read.
-DEFAULT: error.
+DEFAULT: `error`.

 `--mapq`: The minimum mapping quality of reads to be considered.
-Default: 0.
+Default: `0`.

 `--primary-alignments`: Boolean flag -- consider only primary alignments?
-Default: false.
+Default: `false`.

 `--no-duplicates`: Boolean flag -- ignore alignments marked as duplicates?
 Take care when turning this on with scRNA-seq data, as duplicates are marked in that pipeline for every extra read sharing the same UMI/CB pair, which will result in most variant data being lost.
-Default: false.
+Default: `false`.

 ## Log level considerations